 The UC Symphony Orchestra is a campus orchestra, open to all students regardless of major.
 Optional small ensembles, various community service events, and social events are offered throughout the year.

 Named after the boisterous “Café Momus” from Puccini’s La Bohéme, the MoMus concert series continues CCM’s dedication to the performance of modern music.
 Under the direction of Annunziata Tomaro, Cafè MoMus is taking the performance of new music in bold directions.
 Set in an intimate performance space, where subtle lighting and staging techniques combine with the musical expertise of the members of the CCM Philharmonia to create a wholly unique presentation of adventurous contemporary works.
-For other activities in new music, including composition competitions, please visit the MusicX website.

 The CCM Steelband is an ensemble made up of percussion majors under the direction of Professor Russell Burge.
 The band focuses on the traditional music of Trinidad but also incorporates pop, folk and reggae, and improvisation has become a key element of the band's repertoire.
 The Steelband gives one annual program each spring at CCM, as well as several outdoor concerts in the Cincinnati area.